GIT-Marcos/portfolio/README.md

 # Portfolio SPA — Cyber-Minimalist

-Personal portfolio for **Juan Carlos Fernández**, built with React, TypeScript (strict mode), Vite, and TailwindCSS.
+Personal portfolio for **Marcos**, built with React, TypeScript (strict mode), Vite, and TailwindCSS.

 All UI data comes from a **single JSON source**.
 You never need to touch any component file to update your information.
 This guide explains exactly how.